redintro/hexbike/README.md

 ## Integration Tests
 Uses the Testcontainers framework together with Liquibase to stand up a PostgreSQL docker container instance for integration testing.
-Integration tests are not run by default as part of the standard maven build.
+Integration tests are NOT run by default as part of the standard maven build.
 - To run the integration tests: `mvn clean install or mvn clean verify -DskipItTests=false`